You are viewing a story from harrypotterfanfiction.com

 Well, maybe not her best behavior.

-Louis looked across the table at Scorpius.
-“How long have you liked Rosie for?”
+Louis rapped on the table to get Scorpius’s attention.
+“So, Scorpius, how long have you liked Rosie for?”

 Rose couldn’t quite manage to stop herself from giggling at Scorpius’s expression.
-Now that the Quidditch banter was over, he was beginning to look rather like a trapped animal looking frantically for an escape route.
+Now that the Quidditch banter was over, he was the one starting to look trapped.

 “I’ve changed my mind,” Scorpius said abruptly.
 “I don’t like Louis.
 Andrew and Evy are clearly delusional.”